mistsys/mist-vble-android-sdk/DemoApp/mist-sample-indoor-location/README.md

 ### Main callbacks leveraged for this sample app
     onRelativeLocationUpdated : for location details
-    onMapUpdated : for map details
+    onDRSnappedLocationUpdated : for DR snapped path from MSTPoint object onMapUpdated : for map details

 ### More details